unioreox/ChannelU-Public/README.md

 # ChannelU-Public
 Optimize your experience while managing Telegram channels
+env BOT_TOKEN - Bot Token form BotFather
+env CHANNELS - Channel IDs to enable the Bot
+env AI_KEY - Gemini API Key from aistudio.google.com
+env WEBHOOK_URL - Bot webhookurl

+This robot must be deployed in an area that supports the Gemini API, or use a supported proxy IP to call the API, otherwise it cannot run